XYZ0530/lion-resnet18/README.md

 # Lion-ResNet18: Optimizing Image Classification with the Lion Optimizer

+## 🦁 Background on Lion

+The Lion optimizer (Evolved Sign Momentum) is a recently proposed deep learning optimizer developed by researchers at Google and UCLA (Chen et al., 2023).
+Instead of relying on adaptive second-order moments like Adam, Lion uses a sign-based update rule with momentum.
+This makes it memory-efficient, easier to tune with lower learning rates, and often capable of achieving faster convergence while maintaining strong generalization.
+Lion has shown excellent results on architectures like Vision Transformers and MLP-Mixers, but had not been tested on ResNet-18 before this project.

 ## 📌 Overview

 This project evaluates the **Lion optimizer** on **ResNet-18** for CIFAR-10 image classification, comparing it against **Adam** under identical training conditions.
 Lion uses a **sign-based update** that tends to converge faster with lower memory overhead.
 In our experiments, Lion delivers higher accuracy and significantly shorter training time than Adam, averaged across multiple independent runs.&#x20;